 Both In Box and Out Box stores can be configured to delete messages after a certain period of time.
 This is useful as a mechanism to automatically clear out messages, and also in support of mandatory online archiving requirements, such as the ICAO (Aviation) requirements for two and thirty day archiving.

-Because M-Store X.400 uses the file store to hold messages (and not a special database), standard backup techniques may be used on the M-Store X.400 database.
-Index files are held in an M-Vault X.500 server and this should be backed up using standard M-Vault backup.
+Because M-Store X.400 uses the file store to hold messages (and not a special database), standard backup techniques may be used on the M-Store X.400 database, including the message index.

 M-Store X.400 provides a restore capability that will synchronize an index server to the message database, removing index entries not needed and creating missing ones.
 This will deal with the situation where the message and index backups are not aligned.

 M-Store X.400 also provides built in backup and restore commands, which can be driven using the SOM protocol described below with a scripting interface.
 This backs up all or selected mailboxes to a specified file store location.
 Backup and restore can also be requested from the MConsole GUI.

 M-Store X.400 uses directory based configuration, which means that configuration and user agent information is stored in M-Vault X.500.
 Use of directory for message store configuration gives a highly flexible approach, integrated with the configuration of the M-Switch.
 This allows for client/server configuration management and sharing of configuration information between servers.